 “I believe that Widener’s emphasis on legal writing helped me to prepare for my present job.
-I constantly prepare briefs and stipulations, which require me to utilize that skill,” says Harrisburg campus graduate Andrea M. Graf, who works as an associate attorney at Swartz Campbell LLC.
+I constantly prepare briefs and stipulations, which require me to utilize that skill,” says Harrisburg campus graduate Andrea M. Graf, who works as an associate attorney at Swartz Campbell LLC, where she dedicates her practice to representing employers, self-insured employers, and insurance companies in every aspect of workers’ compensation litigation.

 “Experience in legal writing also carries over into one’s practice in the courtroom, as you are better able to articulate your ideas and arguments,” she adds.